Stephen Whitney: Career

 Whitney moved to New York City in his early twenties, taking a job in his brother Henry's business firm Lawrence & Whitney.
-By 1800 Whitney had accumulated enough capital to go into business as a grocer and an importer of wine and spirits on his own, at first in partnership with a Scotsman named John Currie.
+By 1800, Whitney had accumulated enough capital to go into business as a grocer and an importer of wine and spirits on his own, at first in partnership with a Scotsman named John Currie.

 War of 1812

 During the War of 1812, American cotton had become almost worthless due to an embargo on exports.
 Whitney arranged through agents to accept cotton as payment for debts owed him in the South.
 He was able to export some of that cotton during the war through Amelia Island in northern Florida, at the time still part of neutral Spain.
 When the war ended in 1815, he owned warehouses full of cotton.
 He is also reported to have purchased all the cotton bales used to build fortifications by Andrew Jackson's army during the Battle of New Orleans.
-When the embargo was lifted, the price of cotton shot up, and he became a wealthy man.
-By 1818—at age 42—he was able to retire from commerce.
+When the embargo was lifted, the US price of cotton shot up, and he became a wealthy man.
+By 1818, he was able to retire from commerce.